jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

 * :ref:`how to make functions<what is a function?>` and
 * :ref:`what causes AttributeError<what causes AttributeError?>`

-:ref:`Would you like to test how to pass values from tests to functions with assert methods?<how to pass values>`
+:ref:`Would you like to test how to pass values from tests to functions with assert methods?<telephone>`

 ----